Key recycling in authentication: Introduction

 \subsection{Related work}

-Many works, e.g.,~\cite{Kra94,Kra95,Rog99,AS96}, reuse Wegman and Carter's authentication scheme with key recycling, and they all sketch the security using the same non\hyph composable argument as Wegman and Carter.
-Composable security for key recycling in authentication has been studied in the case of quantum messages by Hayden, Leung and Mayers~\cite{HLM11}, but to the best of our knowledge has not been treated when the messages are classical.\footnote{Standard information\hyph theoretic authentication --- in which a different hash function is used for every new message --- has not been explicitly proven to be composable either, but as we note in \remref{rem:stdauth} on \pref{rem:stdauth}, it reduces to stand\hyph alone security, and therefore is immediate from Stinson's work~\cite{Sti94}.} Computationally secure variants of Wegman and Carter's scheme have been proposed~\cite{Sho96,Ber05}, but not analysed in a composable framework either.\footnote{Though the composability of public\hyph key authentication constructed from digital signatures has been extensively studied~\cite{Can04}.}
+Many works, e.g.,~\cite{Kra94,Kra95,Rog99,AS96}, reuse Wegman and Carter's authentication scheme with key recycling, and they all sketch the security using the same non\-/composable argument as Wegman and Carter.
+Composable security for key recycling in authentication has been studied in the case of quantum messages by Hayden, Leung and Mayers~\cite{HLM11},\footnote{In the quantum case, recycling is possible due to the no-cloning theorem.
+If the message is successfully authenticated, the eavesdropper cannot have any information about it or the corresponding cipher, and therefore has no information about the secret key used either.} but to the best of our knowledge has not been treated when the messages are classical.\footnote{Standard information\-/theoretic authentication \--- in which a different hash function is used for every new message \--- has not been explicitly proven to be composable either.
+But as we note in the Appendix, its security reduces to the stand\-/alone security criterion used in the literature, and is therefore immediate from Stinson's work~\cite{Sti94}.} Computationally secure variants of Wegman and Carter's scheme have been proposed~\cite{Sho96,Ber05}, but not analysed in a composable framework either.\footnote{Though the composability of public\-/key authentication constructed from digital signatures has been extensively studied~\cite{Can04}.}

-Some works \cite{CL08,AL11} have pointed out that information\hyp theoretic authentication might not be composable with QKD.
+Some works \cite{CL08,AL11} have pointed out that information\-/theoretic authentication might not be composable with QKD.
 They attempt to study this problem by analyzing the security of authentication when the secret keys used are not perfect.
 In particular, Abidin and Larsson~\cite{AL11} suggest that when QKD and authentication with key recycling are combined recursively, and the (imperfect) secret key resulting from QKD is fed back into the next round of authentication and QKD, the total error could increase exponentially in the number of rounds.

-Ben-Or et al.~\cite{BHLMO05} and M\"uller-Quade and Renner~\cite{MR09} provide a detailed treatment of the composability of QKD.
-In particular, the latter show that if the authentication and QKD schemes are proven to be composable, and if a short initial key is available, a continuous key stream can be generated with arbitrarily small error.